Introduction

 - translation_id, element_type, element_id, language_code

-- Links between translationsCore Difference: WordPress uses EAV (Entity-Attribute-Value) with meta tables – flexible, but comes with performance costs for complex queries.
-TYPO3 uses a classic relational model with typed tables – more structured, but less flexible for retroactive custom fields.
+- Links between translationsCore Difference: WordPress uses EAV (Entity-Attribute-Value) with meta tables – flexible, but performance costs with complex queries.
+TYPO3 uses a classic relational model with typed tables – more structured, but less flexible for subsequent custom fields.

-The database schemas shown are highly simplified to illustrate the core concepts.
+The displayed database schemas are greatly simplified to illustrate the core concepts.
 In reality, both systems have significantly more complex structures with additional indices, constraints, and optimised query patterns.
-These simplifications serve to aid understanding of the fundamental architectural differences.
+These simplifications serve to help understand the fundamental architecture differences.

 Extension Architecture